paulopacitti/gruvbox-factory/README.md

 ## Contributing 💕
 - ⭐ If you like it, leave your **star** in this project
 - 💟 If you would like to complain/suggest/contribute to this project, **feel free to open a issue**
+- ✏️ Add your name in the **"Contributors** section after when opening a PR

+## Contributors ✏️